Marinci (supporter group): History

 Since the foundation, the group has begun to gather regularly at the Subotica City Stadium to support their local club.
 That was the year of the trip from a larger group of Marinci to Osijek or to Split against Hajduk.
-Finally they travel across the whole former Yugoslavia, even for a basketball match to Romania.
+They travelled across the whole former Yugoslavia, even for a basketball match to Romania.
 In those years, the Marinci was a group that went on tours in numbers of about hundred people, and at the home matches a few hundred more, main from Prozivka, Aleksandrova, Radijalac, and a group of about thirty Marinci from Sombor, all without any help of the club.
 Last cheering expansion movement took place in 1994, when Spartak reached the finals of the Yugoslav Cup against Partizan Belgrade, and finished the championship as fifth.
 Nowadays they are a relatively small group, but in the last years, and especially since the growing local patriotism in Serbian fan scene, more and more young and new generations from Subotica accepted Spartak as their only club and became its supporters.
 Many of the local population have now the opinion that there is nothing more beautiful than the support of his club in their own town or region, so no matter where and no matter in which league the club plays.
 The goal of the Marinci is to continue and encourage the local patriotism, to grow as a group and in their organization.